 On Monday May 5th, Liberation Day, Prof. Pieter van Vollenhoven attended in the St. John the Baptist Church, at the national commemoration of the capitulations of the German.
 At the meeting many veterans were present.

-Tagged Fashion, King Willem-Alexander, Liberation Day, Prime Minister Rutte, Prince Pieter-Christiaan, Princess Beatrix, Princess Margriet, Prof. Pieter van Vollenhoven, Queen Máxima, Remembrance Day.
+Tagged Fashion, King Willem-Alexander of The Netherlands, Liberation Day, Prime Minister Rutte of the Netherlands, Prince Pieter-Christiaan of Orange-Nassau, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven, Queen Máxima of the Netherlands, Remembrance Day.